bontchev/elasticpot/docs/postgres/README.md

 sudo apt-get install PostgreSQL geoipupdate
 ```

-Then, make sure that PostgreSQL database and the `psql` command-line
+Then, make sure that the PostgreSQL database and the `psql` command-line
 utility for managing it are installed:

 ```bash